liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/03-upgrading-7.0-themes-7.2/04-updating-7.0-theme-templates/01-updating-7.0-theme-templates-intro.markdown

 [TOC levels=1-4]

-@product@ 7.0 theme templates and @product-ver@ theme templates are essentially the same.
+@sharepoint@ 7.0 theme templates and @sharepoint-ver@ theme templates are essentially the same.
 Here are the main changes:

--   Velocity templates were deprecated in Liferay Portal CE 7.0 and are now removed in favor of FreeMarker templates in @product-ver@.
+-   Velocity templates were deprecated in Liferay Portal CE 7.0 and are now removed in favor of FreeMarker templates in @sharepoint-ver@.

 Key reasons for using FreeMarker templates and removing Velocity templates are these: